Lohithvishnuvardhan/AI-Resume/README.md

 ### Adding Your Gumroad Link

-1. Open `src/components/LandingPage.tsx`
+1. Open `src/config.ts`
-2. Find: `const GUMROAD_URL = 'https://gumroad.com/l/ai-resume-builder-template';`
+2. Find: `export const GUMROAD_URL = 'https://gumroad.com/l/ai-resume-builder-template';`
 3. Replace with your actual Gumroad product URL
+4. The URL is automatically used throughout the app

 ### Modifying Features